TCGV/blog/_posts/2020-03-21-a-strategy-for-effective-system-modularization.md

 Hopefully most of them will make sense, but it's always a good idea to involve a colleague to validate them before making a design decision that might be expensive to change later on.

-Now the challenge is to define a system structure that isolatse these possible changes to individual modules.
+Now the challenge is to define a system structure that isolates these possible changes to individual modules.
 Here's a proposition:

 <p align="center">
   <img style="max-height: 367px; max-width: 100%; margin: 10px" src="{{ site.baseurl }}/images/p16/information-hiding-modules.PNG" alt="Information Hiding Modularization"/>